 The Direct to Garment (DTG) printing method utilizes between 5 and 7 colors of ink during the printing process (depending upon the equipment utilized).
-Using RGB files will ensure that in production the brightest possible results will be achieved.
+Using RGB files will ensure that the brightest possible results will be achieved in production.

-The images below provide an example of how an RGB file that contains very bright RGB colors looks on screen (color wheels on the left-hand side), compared with printed results (color wheels on the right-hand side).
-Ink on white fabric tends to look brighter and more vibrant in comparison to images printed on colored garments.
+The images below provide an example of how an RGB file with very bright RGB colors looks on screen (color wheels on the left-hand side), compared with printed results (color wheels on the right-hand side).
+Ink on white fabric tends to look brighter and more vibrant than images printed on colored garments.

-Tip: You can read more about the best practices of creating your artwork for DTG printing in our article What are the guidelines regarding design files for DTG printing?
+You can read more about the best practices for creating your artwork for DTG printing in our article What are the guidelines regarding design files for DTG printing?